OrthoFinder/OrthoFinder/README.md

 - Each file is a phylogenetic hierarchical orthogroup (HOG) for a different node of the species tree.
 - Each row of a file contain the genes belonging to a single orthogroup.
 - Each species is represented by a single column.
+- `N0.tsv` from the old version is now `Orthogroups/Orthogroups.tsv`

 **```/Orthologues```**
 - Each species has a sub-directory that in turn contains a file for each pairwise species comparison, listing the orthologs between that species pair.